RaionClaire/RaionClaire.github.io/README.md

 ## About Me

 Hello!
-I'm Adinda Salsbaila, a passionate developer and creative thinker.
+I'm Adinda Salsabila, a passionate developer and creative thinker.
 My journey in the world of technology and design is driven by a love for crafting elegant and efficient solutions.
 This portfolio showcases my projects, skills, and experiences in web development, software engineering, and beyond.

 ## Portfolio